olange/learning-mongodb/course-m101p/week2-crud.md

 4. Updating **multiple documents** in a collection: default behavior of MongoDB is to update just one document in the collection; add the `{multi:true}` extra argument to update all matching documents: `db.scores.update( { score: {$lt: 70}}, {$inc: { score: 20}}, { multi:true}))` will give every document with a score less than 70 an extra 20 points; `{multi:true}` is for Javascript – some drivers have a separate method for multi-updates.

    These multi-updates are atomically executed for each document; however, from the concurrency point of view, the server does not offer isolation: these updates are a sequential collection of updates, executed in a single thread, that might however be _yielded_ (paused) by the server allow for other write and read operations.

+### Removing

+* Removing documents matching a query: use `db.coll.remove( …)` with a query I would give to `db.coll.find( …)`
+* With no arguments `db.coll.remove()`, all documents are removed from the collection, one by one (keeping the indexes)
+* It is more efficient to use `db.coll.drop()`, which removes the contents and the metadata (namely indexes)
+* Remember: `remove()` operations are not atomically isolated in a transaction; a concurrent read or write might see the state of the collection halfway thru the removal; the `remove` itself is however atomic.

+### Handling errors

+* To check the status of the last operation: `db.runCommand( { getLastError: 1})` allows to determine if an operation did succeed or fail
+* On successful operations, it can be used to determine how much documents where updated with a multi-update
+* On erroneous operations, it allow to discover what didn't work:

 ## Homework